Anti-Azerbaijani sentiment: Nagorno-Karabakh

-After the First Nagorno-Karabakh War
+Post-war

 On January 16, 2003 Robert Kocharian said that Azerbaijanis and Armenians were "ethnically incompatible" and it was impossible for the Armenian population of Karabakh to live within an Azerbaijani state.
 Speaking on 30 January in Strasbourg, Council of Europe Secretary-General Walter Schwimmer said Kocharian's comment was tantamount to warmongering.
 Parliamentary Assembly of the Council of Europe President Peter Schieder said he hopes Kocharian's remark was incorrectly translated, adding that "since its creation, the Council of Europe has never heard the phrase "ethnic incompatibility".

-In 2010 an initiative to hold a festival of Azerbaijani films in Yerevan was blocked due to popular opposition.
+In 2010, an initiative to hold a festival of Azerbaijani films in Yerevan was blocked due to popular opposition.
 Similarly, in 2012 a festival of Azerbaijani short films, organized by the Armenia-based Caucasus Center for Peace-Making Initiatives and supported by the U.S. and British embassies, which was scheduled to open on April 12, was canceled in Gyumri after protesters blocked the festival venue.